Skip to content

 As you will see if you look at the StateWORKS editor, it is possible to combine graphical and tabular methods in a very easy-to-use Integrated Development Environment.
 The textual form of the data produced by the StateWORKS editor gives a complete description of the FSM while the graphical version shows the structure as an easily-followed diagram.

 Q4.
-State transition diagrams look rather like flow charts: is there a difference?
+State transition diagrams look rather like flowcharts: is there a difference?

-The essential difference between a flow chart and a state machine is the state.
+The essential difference between a flowchart and a state machine is the state.
 The state in FSM represents the history of the system up to this moment.
-In a flow chart the state is not present explicitly, it is hidden in variables (flags) used to store the past information.
+In a flowchart the state is not present explicitly, it is hidden in variables (flags) used to store the past information.

-To take a simple example, a flow diagram might show an element "Wait 5 seconds".
-A finite state machine would have a state named "Waiting" and the output transition would be caused by the event "5-second timer expired".
-At the entry to the "Waiting" state there could be an instruction to set up the timer to 5 seconds, by means of a system call.
+To take a simple example, a flow diagram might show an element “Wait 5 seconds”.
+A finite state machine would have a state named “Waiting” and the output transition would be caused by the event “5-second timer expired”.
+At the entry to the “Waiting” state there could be an instruction to set up the timer to 5 seconds, by means of a system call.
 So it seems that flow diagrams and state transition diagrams can have a lot in common, when we deal with a self-contained program.
-But an embedded system in which there are many external stimuli able to influence the finite state machine will be hard to express as a flow chart, particularly as the behaviour of the FSM will be quite complex as it reacts to the environment.
+But an embedded system in which there are many external stimuli able to influence the finite state machine will be hard to express as a flowchart, particularly as the behavior of the FSM will be quite complex as it reacts to the environment.

 An example of this is a situation where one is waiting to go through one of three doors: whichever opens first.
-A flow diagram will need to check if door A is open, if "Yes" go though it, if "No" then check if door B is open, etc. and return in a loop to the starting point if all doors are still closed.
+A flow diagram will need to check if door A is open, if “Yes” go through it, if “No” then check if door B is open, etc. and return in a loop to the starting point if all doors are still closed.
 So the flow diagram shows a continuous activity.
-A state diagram will show a single "Wait for an open door" state, and three possible transitions from it, triggered by the opening of each door, to states marked "pass though door A (or B, or C)" and while one is waiting, nothing seems to be going on.
+A state diagram will show a single “Wait for an open door” state, and three possible transitions from it, triggered by the opening of each door, to states marked “pass though door A (or B, or C)” and while one is waiting, nothing seems to be going on.
 So the state diagram is easier to understand in many complex situations.
-Of course, it does not say anything specific about how the underlying software is in fact dealing with this situation, and a "coded" state machine might in fact do just what the flow diagram example showed as a way of dealing with this situation.
+Of course, it does not say anything specific about how the underlying software is in fact dealing with this situation, and a “coded” state machine might in fact do just what the flow diagram example showed as a way of dealing with this situation.

 It is usually impossible to prove the correctness of a flow diagram on account of the data manipulations which it contains.
 A state diagram is amenable to formal analysis and verification.